|

 | |

-- Members in this family have long and thin body, with narrow waist like
+- Members in this family have long and thin body, long antenna and some with

-Usually they are small to medium in size.
+most other wasps.
+They are from small to medium in size.

 -